Key: Bold = Chinese Indigo = Pin Yin Sea Green = English Dodge Blue= Vietnamese

 只等你我在那刻出現 zhi deng ni wo zai na ke chu xian Only waiting for the moment when we appear Chỉ đợi thời khắc lúc chúng ta xuất hiện 生生世世中你我相伴 sheng sheng shi shi zhong ni wo xiang ban Accompanying one another for all eternity Đời đời kiếp kiếp chúng ta sánh vai 生生世世中你我相伴 sheng sheng shi shi zhong ni wo xiang ban Accompanying one another for all eternity Đời đời kiếp kiếp chúng ta sánh vai

 Du Hai Tao (杜海涛) as Qin Da Bei (秦大悲).
 Funny and somewhat pitiful at times.
-He kept running around to sort things out but made it worst the first time and then later on had to rely himself with running back and forth to find information.
+He kept running around to sort things out but made it worst the first time and then, later on, had to rely on himself with running back and forth to find information.
 He was later manipulated into using the evil flag and thus caused a lot of mishaps.

 Niu Piao (牛飘) as Tai Shang Lao Jun (太上老君).
 One of the gods.
 Hilarious!

 Han Yin Long (韩银龙) as Manager of Heaven (天庭总管).
 At times, mixed feelings, but later on appreciated his character and realized he was just doing his job.